 Bottom-Line: These neoprene gloves are incredibly waterproof, durable, and ideal for those who work outdoors with their hands.

-Made from a combination of polyester and spandex, the Mountain Made outdoor gloves are designed for all sorts of athletic purposes.
+The outer shell is made from a combination of polyester and spandex, the Mountain Made outdoor gloves are made for all sorts of athletic purposes.
 Whether you’re hiking, driving, cycling, or shooting, the gloves’ sturdy construction maintains an anti-slip, form-fitting, and heat-preserving experience.

-Although they’re made with potentially chilly polyester, the gloves have just the slightest blend of PVC rubber that’s enough to improve heat retention considerably for all activities.
+Although they’re made with potentially chilly polyester, the outer shell has just the slightest blend of PVC rubber that’s enough to improve heat retention considerably for all activities.

 Overall, it’s the attention to detail that keeps this particular product popular every year: the chunky, fleece-lined side zipper and tight diameter wrist grip mean there’s little opportunity for the extreme cold to seep into the glove.
-Moreover, the web-palmed grip and conductive touchscreen fabric make the gloves endlessly convenient.
+Moreover, the web-palmed grip and conductive touchscreen fabric make them endlessly convenient.